awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 **Note**
 In `LIVE` mode, the newest available fragments are included in an HLS media playlist, even if there is a gap between fragments \(that is, if a fragment is missing\)\.
 A gap like this might cause a media player to halt or cause a jump in playback\.
 In this mode, fragments are not added to the HLS media playlist if they are older than the newest fragment in the playlist\.
 If the missing fragment becomes available after a subsequent fragment is added to the playlist, the older fragment is not added, and the gap is not filled\.
 +  ** `ON_DEMAND` **: For sessions of this type, the HLS media playlist contains all the fragments for the session, up to the number that is specified in `MaxMediaPlaylistFragmentResults`\.
 The playlist must be retrieved only once for each session\.
 When this type of session is played in a media player, the user interface typically displays a scrubber control for choosing the position in the playback window to display\.
-In both playback modes, if there are multiple fragments with the same start time stamp, the fragment that has the larger fragment number \(that is, the newer fragment\) is included in the HLS media playlist\.
+In both playback modes, if `FragmentSelectorType` is `PRODUCER_TIMESTAMP`, and if there are multiple fragments with the same start time stamp, the fragment that has the larger fragment number \(that is, the newer fragment\) is included in the HLS media playlist\.
 The other fragments are not included\.
 Fragments that have different time stamps but have overlapping durations are still included in the HLS media playlist\.
 This can lead to unexpected behavior in the media player\.
 The default is `LIVE`\.
 Type: String
 Valid Values:` LIVE | ON_DEMAND`